-While others jet off to sunny Thailand or Tenerife in mid-February, one brave Nordic Visitor explorer set off to the equally exotic (though slightly colder and darker) archipelago of Svalbard, the northernmost territory of Norway.
+This is not your typical winter destination, that's for sure.
+While others may jet off to winter-sunny Thailand or Tenerife in mid-February, one brave Nordic Visitor explorer set off to the equally exotic (though slightly colder and darker) archipelago of Svalbard, the northernmost territory of Norway.

 Today we're chatting with Sindre, one of our travel consultants who specialises in Norway.
 After a few days of scouting new experiences for Nordic Visitor travellers, he returned to our Iceland office with some excellent stories, Svalbard travel tips and — we must admit — some envious bragging rights.
 Read on in the interview below...

 - Think you can handle Arctic Norway?
 Check out our Svalbard travel packages